[Final Draft Big Break Contest]

 Back

-As George idolizes Kennedy, a MYSTERIOUS MAN whispers doubts—the Bay of Pigs, presidential infidelity, Cold War brinkmanship with Nikita Khrushchev, the 16th Street Baptist Church bombing, and looming world catastrophe.
+As George idolizes Kennedy, a MYSTERIOUS MAN whispers doubts — the Bay of Pigs, womanizing, Cold War brinkmanship with Khrushchev, the 16th Street Baptist Church bombing, and looming world catastrophe.

-November 22, 1963, School Book Depository: George tries to fire warning shots in the air—but his rifle only clicks.
+The MYSTERIOUS MAN claims that only a martyr can pass civil rights legislation and avert war in Vietnam.
+He threatens to harm Madeline if George fails to cooperate.
+November 22, 1963, School Book Depository: George tries to fire warning shots in the air — but his rifle only clicks.
 Real shots ring out.

-ACT THREE: By 1983, Madeline is a powerful attorney with offices atop the World Trade Center.
+By 1983, Madeline is an eminent attorney with offices atop the World Trade Center.
 Their son, Johnny, conceived the night of Kennedy’s funeral, struggles as the only white player on the Ole Miss football team.

 Time Fracture - George awakens in 1983 with Madeline alive.
-He wants to prevent her move to the World Trade Center—but fails.
-2031 – A new, multiracial President moves through a cheering crowd.
+He wants to prevent her move to the World Trade Center, but he fails.
+In 2031, The new, multiracial President moves through a cheering crowd.
 George pushes forward to deliver the warning he failed to give Kennedy.
 He’s shot dead by panicked Secret Service Agents.

 Written by: